muratk5n/thirdwave/en/README.md

-NYT: "The [Kazakh] crisis coincided with a power struggle within the government, fueling talk that the people fighting in the streets were proxies for feuding factions of the political elite.
-There is also feverish speculation about Kremlin meddling and a host of other murky possible causes"
+NYT: "The [Kazakh] crisis coincided with a power struggle within the government, fueling talk that the people fighting in the streets were proxies for feuding factions of the political elite."

 ---